-During the year ended December 31, 2020, our Board of Directors declared quarterly cash dividends totaling \$0.59 per share.
+During the year ended December 31, 2021, cash dividends totaling \$0.92 per share were declared and paid.
+On January 27, 2022, a quarterly cash dividend of \$0.23 per share was declared and is to be paid on February 28, 2022.
 We expect to continue paying cash dividends on a quarterly basis; however, future dividends are at the discretion of our Board of Directors and will depend upon our earnings, capital requirements, financial condition, contractual limitations (including under the Term Loan Facility) and other factors.